jqno/equalsverifier/_equalsverifier/manual/ignoring-fields.md

 ### Transient fields
 Java has the `transient` keyword to exclude fields from serialization, and [JPA](/equalsverifier/manual/jpa-entities) has the `@Transient` annotation to exclude fields from being persisted.
 In both cases, these fields should not participate in `equals`.
 EqualsVerifier acknowledges this, and will ignore these fields.
 This means you don't have to call `withIgnoredFields` for these fields.

 If these fields do participate in `equals`, EqualsVerifier fails the test.
+This behavior can be avoided by suppressing `Warning.TRANSIENT_FIELDS`.

 ### Including fields